cameronleger/blueprint-sandboxes/README.md

 * All Recipes: If desired, use all Technology (instead of what you already know).
 * Resource Generation: Draw then use any kind of Resource Patch.
 * Water placement: Place water, so you can then landfill it (or not).
+* Default Equipment: You can decide what an empty Sandbox starts with.

 # FAQ